SiliconStudio/YEBIS-plugins/Yebis4Unity.md

 ## Configure Graphics API
 Currently YEBIS for Unity supports some Graphics APIs.
+- DirectX11 (Windows 64bit)
 - OpenGLCore (Windows/MacOSX 64bit)
 - OpenGLES3 (Android/iOS)
 - OpenGLES2 (Android/iOS)

 ### Change Graphics API for Windows
+You can use DirectX11 and OpenGLCore as Unity of the Windows version.
+Unity use DirectX11 in Windows version default setting.
+So Graphics APIs setting is not necessary for Windows version YEBIS plugin.
+#### Change GLCore API for Windows
+If you need to change GLCore API,
 1. Open Player Settings
 **Edit** > **Project Settings** > **Player**
 1. Uncheck the "Auto Graphics API for Windows"